Azure/Verified-Telemetry-Solution-Sample/README.md

     ![Soil Moisture in Hand GIF](media/sensor-palm.gif)
     ![Soil Moisture in Hand Data](media/Grafana-holdhand.png)

-* `Simulate a fauty sensor:` To simulate a faulty sensor, just disconnect Ground Pin (GND) on the Soil Moisture Sensor 2 which would create an Open Port fault!
+* `Simulate a faulty sensor:` To simulate a faulty sensor, just disconnect Ground Pin (GND) on the Soil Moisture Sensor 2 which would create an Open Port fault!

     * We can see that the telemetry data still shows some data, which is typically garbage/dirty.
 Detecting such data as garbage/faulty is non-trivial and VT automatically detects the faulty sensor and changes the telemetry color to *RED*